Restricting Image Registries

 validate-registries: 'validation error: Unknown Image registry. rule validate-registries

-Don't remove the running Pods created in this task as we will use them for the next lab.
+Note: Don't remove the running Deployments created in this task, as we'll use them in the next lab.